 The human body functions according to a natural sleep-wake/day-night 24 hour cycle referred to as a circadian rhythm.
 This rhythm helps to maintain most internal functions ranging from body temperature and hormone levels to blood pressure and sleep/wake patterns.
 It is guided by environmental cues such as darkness and light and day and night.
-Shift work, particularly involving exposure to light at night, disrupts the circadian rhythm and thus how our body functions.
-This disruption has been linked with cancer and a range of other health, safety and social impacts in shift workers.
+Shift work, particularly involving work at night, disrupts the circadian rhythm.
+This disruption has been linked with cancer and a range of other health and social impacts in shift workers.